 Installing this will save you a ton of headaches over the life of the boat and also help with assuring you’ve got good clean images on the screen.

-If you ever have to move or replace a transducer, you’ll install directly to the poly mounting board for the life of the boat meaning no more holes in the transom.
+If you ever have to move or replace a transducer, you’ll install it directly to the poly mounting board for the life of the boat meaning no more holes in the transom.

 Keep reading the next tip for more explanation….